VoxeLibre/VoxeLibre/mods/ITEMS/mcl_jukebox/README.md

 ### License

 Code licenced as GPLv3.
 Music under individual licenses (see abbreviations above).
-Texture license: See main MineClone 2 README.md file.
+Texture license: See main VoxeLibre README.md file.

 See here for the full license texts: